the wizard of warp, the queen of the corkscrew twist, rachel the writer

 Betty Gibson realizes she hasn’t seen Margaret in weeks, and she knows her worries are rooted in something sinister.
 She reports it.
 The sheriff dismisses it.
 But Betty refuses to let it go.
 She knows something has gone terribly wrong.

 Because Ruth—Ruth with the dead husband and the twin sister she once tried to kill—is acting stranger by the day, and no one seems to care.
-The neighbors continue to water their lawns and polish their garden gnomes, behaving as if Margaret’s absence was just another leaf swept off a porch.
+The neighbors continue to fill their birdfeeders and polish their garden gnomes, behaving as if Margaret’s absence is just another leaf swept off a porch.

 But Betty keeps asking questions, and those questions start to echo.
 Who are the villains?
 Who’s lying to the law?
 Where in God’s name could Margaret have gone?